noahe7700/RSA_Project/README.md

 RSA Algorithm implementation for EECE4632.

 ## Overview:
 My project for EECE4632 is implementing an RSA encryption algorithm on the Zynq board.
-The final result will feed values into an Overlay that computes the decryption and encryption of the FPGA.
+The final result will feed values into an Overlay that computes the decryption and encryption of data on the FPGA.

 ## Repository info: